 - Reasonably priced.

-And one of the first products that caught my eye from this line was the Niacinamide 10% + Zinc 1%.
+As I said one of the first products that caught my eye from this line was the Niacinamide 10% + Zinc 1%.

 Niacinamide, also known as Vitamin B3, has anti-inflammatory properties (helps manage acne, blemishes, rosacea), surpresses melanin production, reduces the appearance of enlarged pores and prevents wrinkles and fine lines.
 It is effective at a concentration of 5% and up.